kobinaquansah/Genetic-Algorithms/README.md

-# Genetic-Algorithm
+# Python OOP
-Genetic Algorithm which employs the rules of OOP (abstraction, encapsulation, inheritance and encapsulation [operator overloading only])
+Python which employs the rules of OOP (abstraction, encapsulation, inheritance and encapsulation [operator overloading only]) to create induviduals of the class Human